zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

     - Payables
     - Receivables

-    Dashboard should be like below:
+    Canvas should be like below:
     ![](./images/oascdb40.png " ")

 1. **Custom Calculation**